devops-with-edd/docker-compose-wordpress/README.md

 First of all, let’s start by creating an external network that will allow all environments to communicate with Traefik :

         $ docker network create traefik

+        Create a Traefik folder on your server :

+$ mkdir traefik
+$ cd traefik

+In this folder, we will only add a docker-compose-.yml file.
+This file will contain all the configuration options for Traefik.
+Personally I prefer this approach, among the many Traefik offers, because it allows you to have everything in one place.